(Back to the Crossroads Search main page)

 Federal Election Commission (Federal Election Commission)

 The FEC came onto the web scene in mid-February, 1996, and has been serving downloadable campaign finance data ever since.
-Both summary and detailed data are available for 1993-94 onward, by candidate, by PAC, or by Party Committee.
-Files are fixed-length and zipped, with "format" information accompanying each file.
-The anonymous FTP site is ftp://ftp.fec.gov .
+Both summary and detailed data are available.
+The data available range from zip files that contain individual contributions to political committees and may exceed 100 megabytes to single page summary pdf and xls files.

-Federal Elections Project (David Lublin (American University) and D. Steven Voss (University of Kentucky))
+Federal Elections Project: 2000 Election Data by State (David Lublin (American University) and D. Steven Voss (University of Kentucky))

 The Federal Elections Project sets out to match the precinct-level results of the U.S. federal election in 2000 with demographic data (primarily figures on voting age residents and ethnic/race categories) from the 2000 U.S. Census, generally at the town or county level.
 Although the focus is on federal offices, the data includes results from the eleven states holding gubernatorial elections in 2000.
 Most state files contain a MS Excel comma-delimited file along with a readme file that details the contents of the data file.